 Maryland Estate and Fiduciary Litigation Attorneys Advocate for you When Action is Necessary

 Family dynamics are complex, often change, and are almost always emotionally-charged – in either a negative or positive way.
 When it is perceived that an estate plan is inappropriate, or that representative, trustee, or fiduciary is acting irresponsibly or criminally as to an estate or probate matter, the response from family and friends involved is full of emotion and vitriol.
 But in order to find a remedy and see justice served, a legal advocate must rely on knowledge and skill in order to achieve a positive result in litigation.
 Estate and fiduciary litigation – often more generally referred to as part of probate litigation – is a unique practice skill which is based upon a deep understanding of a nuanced and complex area of the law.
-Gary Altman, attorney and CERTIFIED FINANCIAL PLANNER™ since 1988, possesses such a deep understanding of this area of the law that he often serves as an expert in probate litigation cases.
-With him and the other Maryland estate and fiduciary attorneys at Altman & Associates on your side, you will benefit from the knowledge and experience necessary in estate and fiduciary litigation.
+Gary Altman, Esq., attorney and Certified Financial Planner™ since 1988, possesses such a deep understanding of this area of the law that he often serves as an expert in probate litigation cases.
+With him and the rest of the Altman & Associates team on your side, you will benefit from the knowledge and experience necessary in estate and fiduciary litigation.

 Members of an estate often wonder what they can do if they are dissatisfied with some or all aspects of the estate.
 Conversely, many individuals charged with handling estates are not sure how to treat aggressive estate members who threaten litigation.
 Our compassionate and experienced attorneys offer counsel and advocacy regarding many types of estate and fiduciary litigation, including:

-- Reversal, Modification, or Reformation of Trusts: “Irrevocable” trusts are often thought to be irrevocable.
-But circumstances, along with recent changes in Maryland law, might prove that the irrevocable trust is actually subject to significant changes or revocability.
+- Reversal, Modification, or Reformation of Trusts: “Irrevocable” trusts are often thought to be 100% irrevocable.
+But circumstances, along changes to state laws, might prove that the irrevocable trust is actually subject to significant changes or revocability.
 Our attorneys help you understand whether a trust is legitimately serving its purpose, or is in need of amendment.

 - Removal of Personal Representative, Trustee, or Fiduciary: Individuals charged with handling the assets of an estate have a fiduciary responsibility to the estate and members of that estate.
 When it is perceived that this responsibility has not been met, deep, often family-driven disputes can easily arise.
 The emotional nature of these disputes often clouds the fundamental legal question of whether the fiduciary responsibility has been met.
 We offer unparalleled knowledge and experience in exploring this critical legal question and staunchly advocating for you.